pmo/spotify-tui-theme-dracula/README.md

 # spotify-tui-theme-dracula

-my attempt at a dracula theme for Spotify-tui
+My attempt at a dracula theme for Spotify-tui.
+Built ontop of the sample config.